 Magruder Hall, built in 1955 and expanded in 1968, provides unusual opportunity for the interchange of scientific knowledge.
-The Division of Science is housed in Magruder Hall along with the disciplines of biology and chemistry.
-Research laboratories and preparation rooms, a greenhouse chamber, and other facilities in Magruder Hall provide undergraduates scholarly interaction and research opportunities with faculty members.
-A 2.5 million-dollar renovation of the 1955 portion of the building was completed in 1985 and not only added a handsome look to the building but also provided state-of-the art teaching and research laboratory facilities.
-Renovations were started in 1994 and completed in 1997.
-A major (over \$20 million) renovation and expansion of Magruder Hall is ongoing, with completion scheduled in 2005.
-The renovation will bring the Science Division into one facility with state-of-the-art classrooms, laboratories, and technology.
+The Division of Science is housed in Magruder Hall, which includes the agricultural science, biology, chemistry, and physics programs.
+Research laboratories and preparation rooms, a greenhouse chamber, planetarium and other facilities in Magruder Hall provide students scholarly interaction and research opportunities with faculty members.
+A major (over \$30 million) renovation and expansion of Magruder Hall was completed in 2005.
+The renovation brought the Science Division into one facility with state-of-the-art classrooms, laboratories, and technology.

-Located on the southern edge of the quadrangle, the McKinney Center houses the University Career Center, the Student Health Center and Telephone Services.
+Located on the southern edge of the quadrangle, the McKinney Center houses the University Career Center, the Student Health Center, and Telephone Services.

 Nearby is Kirk Memorial, which was dedicated in 1940 and honors John R. Kirk, president of Truman State University from 1899 to 1925.
-Violette Museum, which features exhibits highlighting early life in northeast Missouri.
-Faculty offices are also located in Kirk Memorial.
+Violette Museum, which features exhibits highlighting early life in northeast Missouri, is located in Kirk Memorial.
+Faculty offices and the Forensics Program are also located in Kirk Memorial.
 Directly in front of the building stands the Flame to the Second Century and the bronze statue of Joseph Baldwin, founder and first president of the University.
 The statue was dedicated in 1927 to mark the 100th anniversary of Baldwin's birth.
-Immediately behind Kirk Memorial on the site of the old Baldwin Hall is the landscaped sunken garden graced by ornate wooden gazebos at each end.
+Immediately behind Kirk Memorial on the site of the old Baldwin Hall is the landscaped Sunken Garden graced by ornate wooden gazebos at each end.

-The Kirk Building, also named in honor of Truman's president at the turn of the century, houses the offices of the Dean of Student Affairs, International Student Office, the Center for International Education Abroad, Upward Bound, Media Services, Physical Plant, Publications, Sports Information, and some Social Science Division faculty offices.
+The Kirk Building, also named in honor of Truman's president at the turn of the 20th Century, houses the offices of the Dean of Student Affairs, International Student Affairs Office, the Center for International Education, Upward Bound, Media Services, Physical Plant, Publications, Sports Information, and some Social Science Division faculty offices.